Cancer Genetics and Comparative Genomics Branch Mission

-The Cancer Genetics Branch (CGB) is part of the National Human Genome Research Institute, one of the 27 Institutes and Centers that constitute the National Institutes of Health.
-CGB was founded in 1993 and is one of several research branches within the Institute's Intramural Research Program that develops and utilizes state-of-the-art genomic-based technologies.
-The Branch applies these advances to cancer-related questions of public health concern.
-The primary focus of CGB investigators is to identify the genetic contribution to the processes of cancer susceptibility, tumor initiation and progression, treatment response, and long-term outcomes.
+The Cancer Genetics and Comparative Genomics Branch (CGCGB) is part of the National Human Genome Research Institute, one of the 27 Institutes and Centers that constitute the National Institutes of Health.
+CGCGB was founded in 1993 and is one of several research branches within the NHGRI's Intramural Research Program that develops and utilizes state-of-the-art genomic-based technologies.
+The branch applies these advances to cancer-related questions of public health concern.
+The primary focus of CGCGB investigators is to identify the genetic contribution to the processes of cancer susceptibility, tumor initiation and progression, treatment response, and develop tools for evaluating both human and animal genomes.

 Specifically, the program: